Ozark IntelligenceOZARKINTELLIGENCE

 The biggest objection we hear from manufacturers: “AI is for the big guys.”

 Five years ago, that was true.
 Today, the tools are accessible at any scale.
 You don't need a $50K platform or an IT department.
-A $2,500 Quick Win on one production line or one process delivers measurable results in two weeks.
+An AI Quick Win on one production line or one process delivers measurable results in two weeks.

 The key is starting where the data already exists.
 If you have an ERP with job history, we can build scheduling optimization.
 If you have maintenance logs (even in spreadsheets), we can build prediction models.
 If you have a camera on the inspection line, we can build visual quality checking.
 You don't need Industry 4.0 infrastructure to get Industry 4.0 results.